Slub77/ProjectAccessPortal/readme.md

 Install the Helix Versioning Engine (P4D), Visual Client (P4V), Command-Line (P4) and Helix Administration Tool (P4Admin) from http://www.perforce.com/downloads/helix .

-Using P4Admin, in the "Users & Groups" tab, ensure there is a user named 'kalms'.
-Then, in the "Permissions" tab, ensure that there is a row that gives the user 'kalms' super-level access to all depots.
+Using P4Admin, in the "Users & Groups" tab, ensure there is a user named 'ProjectAccessServiceAccount' with password 'ProjectAccessServiceAccount'.
+Then, in the "Permissions" tab, ensure that there is a row that gives the user 'ProjectAccessServiceAccount' super-level access to all depots.

 #### OpenLDAP